 Apache Wedding Vows

 “You will feel no rain, for you’ll be each other’s cover and shelter.
 You will not suffer any coldness either; the warmth of one another is all that there needs to be between both of your hearts and souls.
+We honor Mother Earth and ask that our sacred bond be abundant and grow stronger through the changing seasons.”

 There shall never again exist loneliness in your world again because you are going to share an inseparable life together until their days come to a rest.”

 Love is the most important thing in life.
 It can make or break you, but it also has the power to heal and repair any cracks that exist.
 When two people love each other deeply enough, they want to create a lifelong bond of togetherness that can’t be broken by anything.
-This is where wedding vows come in – they are an expression of your eternal commitment and dedication to one another as well as a promise for forever happiness.
+This is where vows come in – they are an expression of your eternal commitment and dedication to one another as well as a promise for forever happiness.

-Here are ten examples of romantic wedding vows:
+Here are ten examples of romantic vows:

 - I love the way we were brought together by fate’s design like two puzzle pieces that lock so perfectly into place.